Low-complexity method for hybrid MPC with local guarantees: Numerical results

 The objective $\sum_{k=1}^N \|\diag(1,\sqrt{10})(x_{k+1}-\bar{x}_{k+1})\|^2 + \|\delta_{k}-\bar{\delta}_{k}\|^2$, tracks a state $\bar{x}$ and input $\bar{\delta}$ reference trajectory producing an S-shaped motion of the race car.

 We consider closed-loop behavior, where the MPC is applied in a receding-horizon fashion.
 For every time step a problem with different initial state and reference is solved and only the first input $u_1$ is applied to the dynamical system.
 A new problem with updated initial state and reference is solved for the next time step.
 We compare the closed-loop evolution for the different methods over 150 steps.
 The initial state is $v_y = \omega = 0$.
 The dynamics of the system are with respect to the lateral and angular velocities, $v_y$ and $\omega$.
 The MPC problem instances are solved for a prediction horizon of $N=10$ ($\xi = 300$) and $N=20$ ($\xi=400$).
 The penalty parameter of ADMM was chosen to be $\rho=350$ and $\rho=450$ for $N=10$ and $N=20$, respectively.
-A time limit of $\unit[3]{s}$ for $N=10$, and $\unit[85]{s}$ for $N=20$ was imposed on all solvers.
-Both time limits are well above the computation times achieved by our algorithm, with a median runtime of $\unit[30]{ms}$ for $N=10$, and $\unit[87]{ms}$ for $N=20$, as reported in \reffig{fig:racecars:runtime}.
-For $N=20$, Gurobi has a median runtime of $\unit[8.5]{s}$, reaching the time limit in some cases, while CPLEX and MOSEK reach the time limit for many time steps and have a median runtime close to $\unit[85]{s}$.
-The runtime of ADMM is similar to the proposed method (median runtime of $\unit[54]{ms}$ for $N=20$), however, it fails to converge in a few cases, as shown in \reffig{fig:racecars:runtime}.
+A time limit of $\unit[3]{s}$ for $N=10$, and $\unit[43]{s}$ for $N=20$ was imposed on all solvers.
+Both time limits are well above the computation times achieved by our algorithm, with a median runtime of $\unit[34]{ms}$ for $N=10$, and $\unit[87]{ms}$ for $N=20$, as reported in \reffig{fig:racecars:runtime} and \reftab{tab:racecars:suboptimality}.
+For $N=20$, Gurobi has a median runtime of $\unit[10]{s}$, reaching the time limit in a few cases, CPLEX has a median runtime if $\unit[12]{s}$, reaching the time limit in some cases and MOSEK reaches the time limit for most time steps leading to median runtime of to $\unit[43]{s}$.
+The runtime of ADMM is similar to the proposed method (median runtime of $\unit[55]{ms}$ for $N=20$), however, it fails to converge in a few cases, as shown in \reffig{fig:racecars:runtime}.
 In contrast, our method converges in at most 1878 iterations for each of the 150 problems, solved in the closed-loop simulation.
 This is illustrated in \reffig{fig:racecars:consensus}.